MbolotSuse/rancher-token-revoker/README.md

 - Automatically delete/disable/warn (based on configuration) exposed rancher tokens
 - Works with token hashing enabled or disabled
 - Permit exceptions of specific tokens (by name or by value)
+- Scan all github repos in an org with one Resource Definition

 ## Detailed Description
 The rancher-token-revoker defines a CRD (GitRepoScans) which allows users to define specific git repos that will be watched for exposed rancher tokens.